fetchq/node-client/README.md

 connections settings may be limited, so I suggest you set `pool { max: 1 }` in such early development phases.

-**NOTE:** FetchQ client will setup at least 2 connections, one of them is dedicated to the event system, the other os for mornal querying.
+> **NOTE:** Fetchq client will setup at least 2 connections, one of them is
+> dedicated to the event system, the other os for normal querying.

 ### Raw Queries

-FetchQ uses the famous library `pg` to connect to the Postgres instance, once your client is up and running you can issue raw queries as:
+Fetchq uses the famous library `pg` to connect to the Postgres instance, once your client is up and running you can issue raw queries as:

 ```js